How much protein do I need per day in my diet?

 Proteins are the nutrient with the greatest presence in your body and it is convenient that you know how much protein you should consume, since they are a fundamental part of your development and physical well-being.

-Do not leave them aside, because they are an important component for the formation of your muscles, your brain and your vital organs.
-Also, it helps your immune system to function properly.
+Don't leave them aside, because they are an important component for the formation of your muscles, your brain and your vital organs.
+Additionally, it helps your immune system function properly.

-I invite you to learn everything about proteins and why it is important that you include them in your daily diet.
+I invite you to learn everything about proteins and why it is important that you include them in your diet every day.

 What is protein?

-It is one of the three main macronutrients that make up the food you eat every day.
-The other two are fats and carbohydrates (I'll talk about them later).
+It is one of the three main macronutrients that make up the foods you eat every day.
+The other two are fats and carbohydrates (I'll tell you about them later).

-Protein itself is made up of amino acids, these are the building blocks of protein in your body.
-They are like pieces that can be taken apart and reassembled in different ways.
+Protein itself is made up of amino acids, these are the building blocks of your body's proteins.
+They are like pieces that can be disassembled and reassembled in different ways.

 Unlike extra fat, extra amino acids are not stored.
-And it is no secret to anyone that fat accumulates in various parts of your body.
+And it is no secret that fat accumulates in various parts of your body.

 Proteins are always used, recycled, and sometimes excreted.

-If you don't get enough protein, your body will start looting it from where they are to where you need it.
-Like your muscles.
+If you don't get enough protein, your body will start plundering it from wherever it is to where you need it.
+Like for example your muscles.

 Therefore, it is essential that you constantly replenish protein (you can eat it or drink it).
 But you must take into account how much protein you need to consume daily.